 In the past year itself, the pandemic outbreak led to conducting interviews digitally and hiring people remotely.
 With geography having no limits, candidates are being hired worldwide, with interviews taking place anytime and anywhere - thanks to automated interviewing.

-Also, recruitment automation tools allow interviewers to understand a candidate’s speech patterns, track facial expressions and comprehensively assess how well a candidate fits an orgazanition culturally, thus further augmenting the talent acquisition team’s recruitment capabilities.
+Also, recruitment automation tools allow interviewers to understand a candidate’s speech patterns, track facial expressions and comprehensively assess how well a candidate fits an organization culturally, thus further augmenting the talent acquisition team’s recruitment capabilities.

 Manually sifting through large volumes of information can be exhausting.
 Today a talent acquisition job description is no longer peering through long hours of candidate information.
-Thus, recruitment automation allows recruiters to quickly analyze candidate profiles, resumes, and information, allowing for faster decision-making.
+Thus, recruiting automation allows recruiters to quickly analyze candidate profiles, resumes, and information, allowing for faster decision-making.